-An example of a mock galaxy catalog that we have used within \gwu $ $ is the \emph{\texttt{MICE}-Grand Challenge Galaxy and Halo Light-cone Catalog} (\mcat) \citep{Fosalba_2014,Crocce_2015,2015MNRAS.448.2987F}.
-This is an $N$-body simulation containing about 70 billion dark matter particles in a $3~\text{Gpc}/h^{3}$ comoving volume.
+{Below, we describe a mock galaxy catalog that is incorporated in the \gwu{} code.} We have used the mock galaxy catalog \emph{\texttt{MICE}-Grand Challenge Galaxy and Halo Light-cone Catalog} (\mcat) \citep{Fosalba_2014,Crocce_2015,2015MNRAS.448.2987F} developed using an $N$-body simulation containing about 70 billion dark matter particles in a $3~\text{Gpc}/h^{3}$ comoving volume.
 The dark matter halos and galaxies generated from this span a sky area of 5000 $\text{deg}^{2}$ and up to a redshift of $z = 1.4$, with no simulation box repetition.
-The galaxy catalog is made with the following values of the cosmological parameters for a flat-\lcdm\ model $\Omega_{m}$ = 0.25~; $\sigma_{8} = 0.8$; $n_{s}$ = 0.95~; $\Omega_{b}$ = 0.044~; $ \Omega_{\Lambda}$ = 0.75 and $h = 0.7$ \footnote{The catalog is available for download from the \emph{CosmoHub} website \citep{https://doi.org/10.48550/arxiv.2003.03217}}.
+The galaxy catalog is made with the following values of the cosmological parameters for a flat-\lcdm\ model $\Omega_{m}$ = 0.25; $\sigma_{8} = 0.8$; $n_{s}$ = 0.95; $\Omega_{b}$ = 0.044; $ \Omega_{\Lambda}$ = 0.75 and $h = 0.7$\footnote{The catalog is available for download from the \emph{CosmoHub} website. \citep{https://doi.org/10.48550/arxiv.2003.03217}}.